elevateforhumanity/fix2/LMS_GAP_ANALYSIS.md

-# Elevate Connects Directory - LMS Gap Analysis
+# Elevate for Humanity - LMS Gap Analysis

 **Date:** 2025-11-15
-**Current Site:** www.elevateconnectsdirectory.org
+**Current Site:** www.elevateforhumanity.org
 **Comparison:** Moodle, LearnWorlds, Docebo

 ---

 ## 🎯 Executive Summary

-The Elevate Connects Directory is **live and functional** but lacks the rich, engaging multimedia experience found in enterprise LMS platforms.
+The Elevate for Humanity is **live and functional** but lacks the rich, engaging multimedia experience found in enterprise LMS platforms.
 The site is too blue, missing videos, and lacks the interactive elements that make modern learning platforms compelling.

 ### Critical Gaps: